F-i-f/soft-brightness/README.md

 Soft-Brightness control the brightness for all your monitors:

 - Set _Backlight control mode_ to _Blend_.

 - Set _Monitor(s)_ to _All_.

+#### You have a laptop computer with a back-light too bright

+You can control back-light of your built-in display when brightness is over a threshold value.
+Then under it, back-light will be at minimum and Soft Brightness will be applied to darken all your screen even more:

+- Set _Backlight control mode_ to _Chain_.

+- Set _Monitor(s)_ to _All_.